CNES/S1Tiling/docs/configuration.rst

       .. _Processing.orthorectification_gridspacing:
   * - ``orthorectification_gridspacing``
-    - Grid spacing (in meters) for the interpolator in the orthorectification process for more information, please consult the `OTB OrthoRectification application
+    - Grid spacing (in meters) for the interpolator in the orthorectification process.
+For more information, please consult the `OTB OrthoRectification application
       <https://www.orfeo-toolbox.org/CookBook/Applications/app_OrthoRectification.html>`_.

-      A nice value is 4 x output_spatial_resolution
+      A nice value is ``4 x output_spatial_resolution``

       .. _Processing.orthorectification_interpolation_method:
   * - ``orthorectification_interpolation_method``
-    - Interpolation method used in the orthorectification process for more information, please consult the `OTB OrthoRectification application
+    - Interpolation method used in the orthorectification process.
+      For more information, please consult the `OTB OrthoRectification application
       <https://www.orfeo-toolbox.org/CookBook/Applications/app_OrthoRectification.html>`_.

-      Default value is set to nearest neighbor interpolation (nn) to keep compatibilty with previous results By the way linear method could be more interesting.
+      Default value is set to nearest neighbor interpolation (``nn``) to keep compatibilty with previous results ; Linear method could be more interesting.
       Note that the bco method is not currently supported.

       .. _Processing.tiles: